paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2018-04-05-create_leicester.md

     > The idea is that if you think something's going to be terrible, then you're going to look for data points that prove you right.
 And you're going to find them!
 That's what pessimists do.
     > But if you believe something is possible, then you're going to look for a way to make it work, and even when you make mistakes, even when people doubt you, you're just going to keep pushing forward until you find a way to make it happen.

     We have every reason to be optimistic, but at what point does this optimism become blind?
 The open and democratic futures we imagined the Internet enabling seem quite distant now.
-Fantasies of a world that would accept the sort of radical transparency Zuckerberg wished for haven't exactly met with reality.
+Fantasies of a world accepting of the sort of radical transparency Zuckerberg hoped for hasn't exactly been met with reality.
 - image: /images/2018/04/create_leicester/39.jpg
   notes: |
     As my friend [Cennydd likes to says](https://twitter.com/Cennydd/status/227862829343059969):